 Have you ever had the problem where a tool or a piece of software works fine on your machine, but the moment you install it on someone else's you get all kinds of issues?
 Well, I have, and particularly for this reason Docker was invented!
 In this blog post we will take a quick look at what Docker is and how easy it is to run a database in a Docker container.
 This container will work on any machine.
 I promise.
 Along the way you also learn some Docker specific lingo.

 For fully understanding Docker we also need to talk about the difference between Docker and a Virtual Machine (VM).
-The latter is often run in cloud environments like AWS and Azure.
+The latter often runs in cloud environments like AWS and Azure.
 Whenever you create a VM you are sharing the hardware with others and other VMs.
-What these cloud environments are doing is virtualise the hardware.
+What these cloud environments are doing is 'virtualise' the hardware.
 Docker doesn't do that and does it differently.
 In a VM you can have multiple Operating Systems running on the same hardware, whilst with Docker you virtualise the Operating System.
-Therefore, the big difference between VMs and Docker containers is that the former can have multiple (Guest) Operating Systems on the same hardware, through for example VMWare.
+Therefore, the big difference between VMs and Docker containers is that the former can have multiple (Guest) Operating Systems on the same hardware, through for example VMWare (which is called a Hypervisor).
 Whilst when you install Docker, you are going to use the Docker Engine to create isolated entities on the OS.
 These entities are called containers.
-Docker therefor allows you to automate the deployment of applications in these containers.
+Docker therefore allows you to automate the deployment of applications in these containers.

 Enough theory, let's jump into installing Docker and firing up a Postgres database.
 In order to use Docker you first need to install it.
 You can either install Docker on a Desktop machine (both Windows and Mac), or on a server (Linux based installations).
 For this tutorial we're going to install Docker on a Mac.
 Windows installation instructions can be found here.
 For a Mac (and I think also for Windows) the installation is fairly straightforward.
 You download the app and drag it to Applications.
 Then you double click the Docker.app and it should start.
 You can check if it's working if there is a Docker icon (the whale or ship like image with containers) on the top right next to your other small icons.
 If this is the case you can quickly follow the 'Hello World' example to get up and running.